JonathanRosado/roarter/README.md

 > This is useful when creating matchers that must "capture" values and pass them
 > down.
 An example of this is the `.path("/user/:userId")` matcher which has to
 > capture the value passed into `:userId`.
+>
+> Look at the implementation of the included matchers if you have to build your own.

 # Params